nvimdev/nvimdev.github.io/content/lspsaga/_index.md

 require('lazy').setup(
     {
     'nvimdev/lspsaga.nvim',
-    ft = {filetypes}, -- or as lspconfig dependencies for lazyload config = function()
+    ft = {filetypes}, -- or you can make it an dependency of lspconfig config = function()
         require('lspsaga').setup({})
     end